hussamfyi/hussamfyi.github.io/about.md

 ---

 <p class="message">
 I'm a former Product Manager exploring the [pathless path](https://think-boundless.com/the-pathless-path/).
 Frankly, I'm not sure where I'm going, but I'm using this site to document my journey and share lessons along the way.
-Hope you stick around!
 </p>

 ## About Me